 For dinner, try taking a leisurely ride through the scenic Kentucky countryside on My Old Kentucky Dinner Train.
 Zoom toward spectacular views of the Bernheim Arboretum and National Research Forest as well as the Jim Beam distillery grounds while you chow down on a legendary Kentucky Hot Brown sandwich, an absolute must if you’ve never had one!
 (Hint: Sometimes known as a Kentucky Brown, the Kentucky Hot Brown is an open-faced turkey sandwich with hot, salty bacon, pimientos, and a delicate, yet savory Mornay sauce.)

-Then, if you’ve got any energy left, stop by Moses Black Tavern for a great local, low-key bar.
-They’re known all over the Bluegrass for their fantastic (and sizeable) selection of bourbon, as well as for their signature craft cocktails.
+Then, if you’ve got any energy left, stop by The Volstead Bourbon Lounge for a great local, low-key bar.

 For another great day in Bourbon Country, start your Sunday at the retro Hadorn’s Bakery, family-owned since 1935, and be sure to try a “yum-yum” donut with your coffee.

 Then, once you’ve replenished your energy levels, visit Old Bardstown Village, a collection of ten original 18th and 19th century log cabins from a settlement established during the Colonial period.
-These rugged cabins and the old covered bridge are amazing photo opportunities and offer a seamless glimpse into the history of Kentucky’s original frontier.
+These rugged cabins and the old covered bridge are amazing photo opportunities and offer a seamless glimpse into the history of Kentucky’s original frontier aviator game.

 Another bourbon stop on your way out of town is always a good idea when you’re visiting the Bluegrass state, so check out the small, family-owned and operated Willett Distillery, known for their single batch processing and aging.
 Take a guided stroll through the aging warehouses and see their beautifully restored distilling equipment from the 1930s.
 As an added bonus, tours of this distillery include a signature Glencairn Bourbon tasting souvenir glass.